Hair Salon Loyalty Programme: Rebook 70% of Clients

 How often do hair salon clients visit on average?

-What’s the best reward for a hair salon loyalty program?
+What’s the best reward for a hair salon loyalty programme?

 Free add-on services work best.
 A deep conditioning treatment, scalp massage, or blowout styling upgrade after 6-8 visits has high perceived value ($25-40) but costs you only $5-15 in product and time.
-Avoid giving away full haircuts or color services - the labor and product costs destroy your margins.
+Avoid giving away full haircuts or colour services, as the labour and product costs destroy your margins.

-Do hair salons need a different loyalty program than beauty salons?
+Do hair salons need a different loyalty programme than beauty salons?

 Should loyalty be tied to the salon or individual stylist?